openclimatefix/pvoutput/README.md

 You need to get an API key *and* a system ID from PVOutput.org.

-If you don't have a PV system, click the "energy consumption only" box when registering on PVOutput.
+If you don't own a physical PV system, click the "energy consumption only" box when registering on PVOutput.
 If you don't include a system ID, then you'll get a "401 Unauthorized" response from the PVOutput API.